-- One of the most important roles your employer plays is participating in Social Security and contributing to Social Security on your behalf.
-In addition, without this participation, your employer would not be eligible to participate in VRS. - Your employer funds your retirement benefit by making a separate contribution to VRS.
-VRS invests these contributions to provide benefits for future retirees. - If your employer offers the Commonwealth of Virginia 457 Plan and you participate, your employer may match a portion of your contributions through the Virginia Cash Match Plan. - · Your employer pays toward other coverage that protects you and your loved ones while you are employed and after you retire.
+- Your employer funds your retirement benefit by making a separate contribution to VRS.
+VRS invests these contributions to provide benefits for future retirees. - Your employer offers the Commonwealth of Virginia 457 Plan, and if you participate, your employer matches a portion of your contributions through the Virginia Cash Match Plan. - Your employer pays toward other coverage that protects you and your loved ones while you are employed and after you retire.